comatosino/translator-server/README.md

 In development, this script will run nodemon and ts-node on `src/index.ts`

-In production, script will run `node dist/index.js`
+In production, script will run `node dist/index.js`.
+Runs on localhost:5000.
+This can be modified in `src/index.ts`.

 ## Contact